jarrodmillman/pose-stats/description.md

   NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
 He cofounded the Scientific Python project in 2020 with Stéfan van der Walt.
 - Iain Carmichael wrote YAGLM, the product that forms the core of this exploration.
-- Jonathan Taylor is a professor of statistics at Stanford University.
+- Jonathan Taylor is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific `python` community.
 His research focuses on selective inference and signal detection in structured noise.
-  In collaboration with Trevor Hastie, is working on producing fundamental educational material surrounding generalized linear models.
+  He has been involved in the scientific python community for many years, including early work on `statsmodels`, `nipy` among others.
+  As part of this, he has learned some of the best practices from the scientific `python` world.
+  He also works closely with statisticians in the `R` community.
+  In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and `python` worlds in that it provides `python` support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".

 ## Long term vision